 Marketing & Creative Director

-Garrett holds BA and MFA degrees from Columbia University, where he also taught as an adjunct for two years.
+Garrett holds BA and MFA degrees from Columbia University, where he also taught as an adjunct.
 Prior to joining Giffords Law Center, Garrett worked in higher education marketing for seven years.

 Senior Staff Attorney & Urban Gun Violence Initiative Director